-If there are not enough suitable applications to meet the programme’s objectives, the Minister for Agriculture and Water Resources may, at his discretion, commission additional activities from applicants or from other organisations that support the objectives of the programme.
+If there are not enough suitable applications to meet the program’s objectives, the Minister for Agriculture and Water Resources may, at his discretion, commission additional activities from applicants or from other organisations that support the objectives of the program.

 Who can apply? (question 4)

 To be eligible an applicant must be an Australian national agricultural industry organisation who represents a national group of primary producers from agriculture, forestry or fisheries.
 The mission of these organisations is to represent their membership to formulate and implement rural development policies and programs.
 This is achieved through consultation, information and training and by providing member support and services.

 A national organisation does not need to have members across Australia.
 In some cases the industry represented will be located across a small geographic area, with producers in only one or two states.
 To be eligible the industry organisation must be representative of producers across a primary production commodity.

 Eligible organisations will represent producers of agricultural commodities.
 Industry organisations that only represent distribution networks or manufacturing industries based on agricultural commodities are not eligible under this program.